alessandrasomma28/madsf/README.md

 - `Passengers`: Manages unassigned ride requests and interacts with the ride service to accept/reject offers from drivers.
 - `Drivers`: Manages idle drivers and interacts with the ride service to accept/reject offers from passengers.
 - `RideServices`: Manages ride offers and acceptances between passengers and drivers.
 When both passenger and driver accept the offer, the ride is dispatched.
+- `Logger`: Handles logging of the simulation and multi-agent model, saving metrics and statistics in CSV files.

 ## Architecture